Who owns the Audio/video Recordings of Class Sessions?

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproduction of copyrighted material.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be used for any purpose other than private study, scholarship, or research.
-If electronic transmission of reserve materials is used for purposes in excess of what constitutes "fair use," that user may be liable for copyright infringement.
+One of these specific conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
+If electronic transmission of reserve materials is used for purposes in excess of "fair use," that user may be liable for copyright infringement.

-For those who are using Coursera (https://www.coursera.org/), the massive open online courseware (MOOC) used by Penn and many other universities, there are special copyright considerations.
+For instructors utilizing Coursera (https://www.coursera.org/), the massive open online courseware (MOOC) used by Penn and many other universities, there are several special copyright considerations.

 For further assistance with copyright issues, you can begin with your subject specialist.
 You can also contact our Copyright Advisor for further referrals.